 Current liabilities are a company’s obligations which are expected to be settled within 365 days (less than 1 year).
-The term ‘Current’ is used to indicate that the obligation is going to be settled soon, within a year.
+The term ‘Current’ is used to indicate that the obligation will be settled soon, within a year.
 Going by that ‘non-current’ clearly means obligations that extend beyond 365 days.

 Here is the snapshot of ARBL’s current liabilities:

-Clearly as you can see, these are short term loans availed from the State bank of India and Andhra Bank towards meeting the working capital requirements.
-It is interesting to note that the short term borrowing is also kept at low level, at just Rs.8.3Crs.
+Clearly, as you can see, these are short-term loans available from the State bank of India and Andhra Bank towards meeting the working capital requirements.
+It is interesting to note that the short term borrowing is also kept at a low level, at just Rs.8.3Crs.

-The next line item is Trade Payable (also called account payable) which is at Rs.127.7 Crs.
+The next line item is Trade Payable (also called account payable) at Rs.127.7 Crs.
 These are obligations payable to vendors who supply to the company.
-The vendors could be raw material suppliers, utility companies providing services, stationary companies etc. Have a look at note 8 which gives the details:
+The vendors could be raw material suppliers, utility companies providing services, stationery companies etc. Have a look at note 8 which gives the details:

-The next line item just says ‘Other current liabilities’ which stands at Rs.215.6 Crs.
-Usually ‘Other current Liabilities’ are obligations associated with the statutory requirements and obligations that are not directly related to the operations of the company.
+The next line item says ‘Other current liabilities’ which stands at Rs.215.6 Crs.
+Usually ‘Other current Liabilities’ are obligations associated with the statutory requirements and obligations that are not directly related to the company’s operations.
 Here is note 9 associated with ‘Other current liabilities’:

-Since note 6 is detailing both long and short term provisions it runs into several pages, hence for this reason I will not represent an extract of it.
-For those who are curious to look into the same can refer to pages 80, 81, 82 and 83 in the FY14 Annual report for Amara Raja Batteries Limited.
+Since note 6 is detailing both long and short term provisions, it runs into several pages; hence, for this reason, I will not represent an extract of it.
+Those who are curious to look into the same can refer to pages 80, 81, 82 and 83 in the FY14 Annual report for Amara Raja Batteries Limited.

-We have now looked through half of the balance sheet which is broadly classified as the Liabilities side of the Balance sheet.
+We have now looked through half of the balance sheet, which is broadly classified as the Balance sheet’s Liabilities side.
 Let us relook at the balance sheet once again to get a perspective:

 Total Liability = Shareholders’ Funds + Non Current Liabilities + Current Liabilities